-Boost Capital Limited ("the Company") provides finance to businesses.
+The principal activity of Boost Capital Limited ("the Company") is that of providing finance to businesses.

 The Company is a private company limited by shares and is incorporated in England and Wales.

 The registered office address is Greenwood House, 91-99 New London Road, Chelmsford, Essex, CM2 0PP.